 Kansas 4-H has been participating with the Kansas 4-H-Japanese Exchange since 1977.
-2017 marks the 40th anniversary of a vibrant two-way exchange program.
-Kansas 4-H again will be hosting around 30 Japanese youth and adult chaperones in Kansas from July 21 - August 18, 2017.
+The Kansas 4-H Japanese Exchange is a vibrant two-way exchange program.
+Kansas 4-H again will be hosting around 30 Japanese youth and adult chaperones in Kansas from July 21 - August 18, 2019.
 We will need host families for the four-week period.
 If your family would like to get involved or you would like to know more details about hosting a Japanese youth in your home, please contact Rose Scott, Summer Japanese Inbound Coordinator, or Deryl Waldren, Extension 4-H Specialist.

 We will begin recruiting host families in late February when the applications from the Japanese delegates arrive.
 We will be marketing to all Kansas 4-H families through e-mail messages, plus personal contact.